Whimsy Stick

 Only practicing the sit-for-greeting in calm conditions

-A sit trained in a quiet room with no excitement is not a sit that will hold when a guest rings the doorbell.
-The sit needs to be proofed specifically under increasing levels of arousal.
-Proof it with mild excitement first: you knocking on a surface, a familiar person jogging toward the dog, a doorbell sound.
-Add the actual door opening.
-Add a familiar person entering.
-Only then add an unfamiliar person.
-Skip the progression and the sit collapses the first time the doorbell rings with the dog fully activated.
+By contrast, a sit trained in a quiet room with no excitement is not a sit that will hold when a guest rings the doorbell.
+So the sit needs to be proofed under rising levels of arousal.
+Specifically, proof it with mild excitement first.
+For example, you knocking on a surface, a familiar person jogging toward the dog, a doorbell sound.
+Plus add the actual door opening.
+Also add a familiar person entering.
+In short, only then add an unfamiliar person.
+Skip the progression and the sit collapses.
+That happens the first time the doorbell rings with the dog fully activated.

 Mistake #4

-Most jumping intervention plans address the behavior at the moment it fires.
-None address what the dog was doing for the 6 hours before the guest arrived.
-A dog who has accumulated half a day of predatory drive has almost no threshold space.
-The pre-greeting drive session is not supplementary.
-It is what gives every other training method the conditions it needs to work.
-If your dog is consistently too wired to hold any command during greetings, the issue is almost certainly insufficient drive-resolved exercise rather than insufficient obedience training.
+In fact, most jumping intervention plans address the behavior at the moment it fires.
+By contrast, none address what the dog was doing for the 6 hours before the guest arrived.
+So a dog who has stored up half a day of prey drive has almost no margin.
+Specifically, the pre-greeting drive session is not supplementary.
+In short, it is what gives every other training method the conditions it needs to work.
+If your dog is too wired to hold any command during greetings, the issue is almost certainly low drive exercise.
+By contrast, it is rarely low obedience work.

 Mistake #5